locationtech/geomesa/docs/tutorials/geomesa-raster.rst

 -  the `Geospatial Data Abstraction Library
    (GDAL) <http://www.gdal.org/>`__ installed.

-Before you begin, you should have also completed the :ref:`geomesa_deployment` tutorial.
+Before you begin, you should have also set up GeoMesa, using the instructions in :doc:`/user/installation_and_configuration`.

 Introduction
 ------------